shagunbandi/albumify-frontend/README.md

   2. Create New Albums.
   3. Remove the Directory Album if needed.
   4. Sort/Search by Metadata/Tags.
+  5. Make a Music Video from your Photos.

 #### Back End:
   1. Return Metadata.